Shell Cordovan. A classic and timeless menswear staple.

 Based in Northampton, England, C&J is tied for the oldest company on this list.
 They’ve been crafting footwear since 1879!

 Arguably one of the best British-made shoes outside the realm of bespoke footwear, thanks to their eye for detail and commitment to classic English style.
-C&J currently offer several shoes but just one Shell Cordovan captoe boot (in brown or whisky shell) for $1170.
+Crockett and Jones makes several shell shoes, but just one Shell Cordovan cap toe boot (in dark brown or whisky shell) for $1170.

 - Those who appreciate clean construction details above all else.